dk76/VirtualTreeView/README.md

-# VirtualTreeView for C#
+# VirtualTreeView for .net (WinForms)
-Simple variations on VirtualTreeView for Delphi(https://github.com/Virtual-TreeView/Virtual-TreeView) for C#.
+Simple variations on VirtualTreeView for Delphi(https://github.com/Virtual-TreeView/Virtual-TreeView) for .net WinForms.

 VirtualTreeView is light and simple multicolumn tree.